ibm-cloud-docs/containers/cs_ingress_about.md

 Ingress consists of three components:
 *   Ingress resources
 *   Application load balancers (ALBs)
-*   A multizone load balancer (MZLB).A load balancer to handle incoming requests across zones.
+*   A multizone load balancer (MZLB).
+A load balancer to handle incoming requests across zones.
 For classic clusters, this component is the multizone load balancer (MZLB) that {{site.data.keyword.containerlong_notm}} creates for you.
 For VPC clusters, this component is the VPC load balancer that is created for you in your VPC.
 {: shortdesc}

 ### Ingress resource